 This course is your next step towards a rewarding career as a dental care professional.
 In order to become a dental nurse, you must meet the professional standards governed by the General Dental Council (GDC) which set out the code of conduct, performance and ethics that govern you as a worker in the sector.
 To become registered you will have to achieve two qualifications, the SVQ in Dental Nursing and the PDA in Dental Nursing at SCQF Level 7.
 This course is a natural progression route towards these courses.

 This course has been designed to build on the previous NPA at SCQF Level 5 and takes you to the next level of knowledge and skills specific to oral health care.
 You will learn the legislation, standards and ethics required for a career in the dental profession as well as the practical skills necessary to effectively and safely care for dental patients.
 This course is now an Edinburgh College mandatory requirement for progression to SVQ Dental Nursing enabling you to either seek further training and a career in dental nursing or alternatively training and/or employment in related fields.
 The National Certificate (NC) in Oral Health Care: Preparing for Practice will be awarded on successful completion of both NPA group awards.

-Dental and Oral Healthcare Assistant (Level 5); or other relevant national qualifications at SCQF Level 5.
+Dental and Oral Healthcare (Level 5); or other relevant national qualifications at SCQF Level 5.
 Interview and written exercise.